karol-dabrowski/kdtasker-web-client/README.md

 npm start
 ```

 **Done!
-Application has been run in development mode.**
+Application has been running in development mode.**

 ## Production environment setup

-**This is alpha version of application.
+**This is alpha version of the application.
 Running in production mode is not recommended.
 This part of README will be completed in beta release.**

 ## License
 Released under the MIT license.